tswast/code-snippets/2024/12-pydata-global/index.md

 ## Congratulations!

-You have analyzed structured and unstructured data using BigQuery DataFrames.
+You have cleaned and analyzed structured data using BigQuery DataFrames.
-Along the way you've explored Google Cloud's Public Datasets, Python notebooks in BigQuery Studio, BigQuery ML, Vertex AI, and natural language to Python features of BigQuery Studio.
+Along the way you've explored Google Cloud's Public Datasets, Python notebooks in BigQuery Studio, BigQuery ML, BigQuery Remote Functions, and the power of BigQuery DataFrames.
 Fantastic job!

 ### Next steps